Frequently Asked Questions

 Who is eligible to enroll at Christ Classical?

 Christ Classical School is a covenantal community, seeking to provide a stimulating academic program in a culture of grace and truth.
 Families (one parent) entering Christ Classical School must profess faith in the Lord Jesus Christ, demonstrate an understanding of the school philosophy and purpose, and show evidence of agreement with the school Honor Code.
 Christ Classical School currently accepts students in grades K-6th grade.
 Parents seeking to provide their children with an academic and social environment that is both stimulating and Christ-centered will find a home at Christ Classical School.

 “For He established a testimony in Jacob, And appointed a law in Israel, Which He commanded our fathers, That they should make them known to their children; that the generation to come might know them, The children who would be born, That they may arise and declare them to their children, That they may set their hope in God, And not forget the works of God, But keep His commandments.” -Psalm 78:5-7 (NKJ)

 How do I get more information about Christ Classical and admissions?

 You are welcome to visit the Admissions page or call us at 805-453-6161.
 Even better, we invite you to come in, see our campus, see our students in action, and meet us.
 We would love to learn more about your family and show you the school as you discern what is best for your children.
-Call Stephanie at 805-453-6161 to schedule a tour with either the Head of School, Mr. Stephen Sprague, or our Preschool Director, Mrs. Michelle Bower.
+Call us at 805-453-6161 to schedule a tour with the Head of School, Mr. Matthew LaFon.